 - Beware of access to local resources through Tor

-- Preferably use Tor as a client and not as a relay (to make someone unable to do any correlation between your gateway being down and your hidden service being down as well)
+- Preferably use Tor as a client and not as a relay (to make someone unable to do any correlation between your gateway being down and your hidden service is down as well)

 - Check out the Project Vanguard, which allows adding more security against de-anonymisation attacks.
 Long story short the scenario Vanguard is trying to avoid is: an adversary makes a lot of requests to your hidden service while running multiple relays.
 One of its relays might be chosen as a middle node (between the guard and the rendezvous points relays).
 From there it would be possible to compromise the guard relay and to find the service point's IP.

-If for some reason nothing is created in the directory you've put in the configuration, or if you service is unreachable, and if everything is correctly setup, you can start the Tor server using
+If for some reason nothing is created in the directory you've put in the configuration, or if your service is unreachable, and if everything is correctly set up, you can start the Tor server using

 sudo -u debian-tor tor, which will give a bit more information on the server's initialization (for instance if it can't connect to the network).